RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

     - Use `--force` to overwrite the existing configuration.
     - Manually delete the existing content type before applying the recipe (`drush config:delete node.type.article`).

-- **Recipe Testing**:
+**Test on a Fresh Site**:
-  - Test your recipe on a clean Drupal 11 installation to confirm it applies without errors.
+   - When developing a recipe, test it on a fresh Drupal 11 installation to ensure it applies cleanly without UUID conflicts.
+A fresh site won’t have pre-existing configurations, so Drupal will assign new UUIDs to imported configurations.
 Use tools like DDEV or Lando for quick setup:
     ```bash
     ddev start
     ddev drush site:install minimal